 Meretoja discusses ‘narrative webs’ in The Ethics of Storytelling as preexisting social, cultural and historical frameworks that influence how we experience and interpret the world even as we are living it.

 See Meretoja, The Ethics of Storytelling, particularly p.
-17 and pp. 489.
+17 and pp. 48–9.

+See Meretoja, The Ethics of Storytelling, p.
+12: ‘self-reflexive narratives […] openly present themselves as narratives, that is, as selective, perspectival interpretations that can always be contested and told otherwise.
+Self-reflexive narratives overtly raise the possibility of reinterpretation and invite the recipient to participate in the dialogic process’.
+Original italics.

 For example, Semprun returns in L’Écriture to an account of a German soldier he gave many years earlier in L’Évanouissement (1967) in order to correct the earlier version in which he ‘invented’ Hans as his Jewish companion.
-See L’Écriture, pp. 4455, particularly pp. 525.
+See L’Écriture, pp. 44–55, particularly pp. 52–5.
 Semprun’s ‘revision’ of previous anecdotes is also the subject of an article by Susan Rubin Suleiman, in which she compares Semprun’s rewriting of his entry into the camp across Quel beau, L’Écriture and Le Mort.
-See ‘Historical Trauma and Literary Testimony: Writing and Repetition in the Buchenwald Memoirs of Jorge Semprun’, Journal of Romance Studies, 4.2 (2004), 119.
-Concerning La Montagne specifically, Semprun discusses, in L’Écriture, the creation and reception of La Montagne and its protagonists (pp. 31417).
+See ‘Historical Trauma and Literary Testimony: Writing and Repetition in the Buchenwald Memoirs of Jorge Semprun’, Journal of Romance Studies, 4.2 (2004), 1–19.
+Concerning La Montagne specifically, Semprun discusses, in L’Écriture, the creation and reception of La Montagne and its protagonists (pp. 314–17).

 See Meretoja, The Ethics of Storytelling, p.
 12.